Election 2025

 Nomination Process

-• Nominations will be accepted in person at the Pembina Hills School Division office, at 5310-49 Street, Barrhead, Alberta between the hours of 8:00 a.m. and 4:00 p.m., Monday to Friday until 12:00 p.m. on Nomination Day September 22, 2025.
+3. Submit your nomination in person at the Pembina Hills School Division office, at 5310-49 Street, Barrhead, Alberta between the hours of 8:00 a.m. and 4:00 p.m., Monday to Friday until 12:00 p.m. on Nomination Day September 22, 2025.

 Electoral Ward Information & Map